 So Last War

-People who talk about robots eating your lunch and so on are really discussing the last war.
+People who talk about robots eating our lunch and so on are really discussing the last war.
 It is like saying in 1899, that the automobile will make it easy for famers to get to church on Sunday and go shopping, when the real advance was mechanized farming with gas-driven engines.

 Likewise, robots that displace drivers or mid-level clerks aren’t the real story.
 The real story is transportation experts using robots to do stuff they never dreamed of in the past.
 Instead of driving a taxi why not manage a fleet of 10 robot transporters.
 These will ferry people all day long to work and shopping.
 They will carry partygoers to their soirees and drunks back to their homes at night.
-Better yet, how about robot deliveries the dead of night to sites that with robot receivers - no traffic, no disruption.

 Similarly, clerks can let robots do their clerical work while their people skills are suddenly in higher demand.